 The majority of modern web hosting companies are using Softaculous for its popularity, and the great services that you can’t find with any other software to install your WordPress, or any other software.
 It allows you to select what type of protocol and the directory where you want your blog files to be installed.

-Another good feature is that you will avoid using the default WordPress username which is “admin” that let hackers access and hack your website easily.
+Another good feature is that you will avoid using the default WordPress username which is “admin” which lets hackers access and hack your website easily.
 With Softaculous, you can change that username, so more security for your blog.

 Now, let’s install your blog step by step using Softaculous in cPanel.
 The first thing to do is to login into your cPanel, (your login details are sent to you when you signed up for your web hosting account.
 Browse your email, and check your spam folder, if you can’t see them), then locate the icon ”Softaculous”, and click on it.
 Generally, it’s under the section Software/Services as below: